efezinoidisi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - 7-everybody is a script that adds execute permission to the owner,the group owner and the other users of the file hello

+- 8-James_Bond is a script that sets no permission for owner and group owner, and all permissions for other users of the file hello.

+-